telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 The **Live Traffic** section provides essential features of Fiddler Everywhere.

-**Live Traffic** displays a summary of each captured session in the **Live Traffic** list.
+**Live Traffic** summarizes each captured session in the **Live Traffic** list.
 It also provides functionalities to work with these sessions through the **Live Traffic** toolbar, the [**Inspectors**]({%slug inspector-types%}) types, and the corresponding [**Rules**]({%slug rules-general%}) tab.
 The feature enables the saving and sharing of sessions, editing issued requests, marking, commenting sessions, and applying rules.

 ## Defining a Session

 A (web) session represents a single transaction between a client and a server, sometimes known as a request/response pair.
 Each session appears as a single entry in **Live Traffic**.
-Each session object has a **Request** and a **Response**, representing the data that the client has sent to the server and the data that the server has returned to the client.
+Each session object has a **Request** and a **Response**, representing the data the client sends to the server and the data the server returns to the client.
 The session object also maintains a set of flags that record metadata about the session and a timers object that stores timestamps logged during the processing of the session.

 ![Live Traffic toolbar and list](../images/livetraffic/websessions/websessions-list-all.png)

 ## Live Traffic Toolbar

-The toolbar of the **Live Traffic** section provides various functionalities such as filtering by various criteria, using preconfigured browser instance, searching, saving and sharing of sessions, and managing the user interface.
+The toolbar of the **Live Traffic** section provides various functionalities such as filtering by multiple criteria, using preconfigured browser instances, searching, saving, and sharing sessions, and managing the user interface.

 To start capturing traffic, enable **Live Traffic** by switching to the **Capturing** mode.
 To go into the **Paused** mode, use the **Off** switch state to pause the traffic capturing.